What is Refactoring?

 Smartpedia: Refactoring refers to the restructuring of a software while maintaining the range of functions, with the aim of increasing the performance of the software and facilitating its advancement.

-Software development is a continuous process.
+Refactoring is an important aspect of software development.
 As soon as a company has released a new version of a software, users demand new requirements for new versions.
 Over time, the range of functions grows, but the more extensive and older a software and its architecture gets, the more difficult the further development becomes.
 Here the so-called Refactoring helps.
 It describes the – manual or automated – restructuring of a software (mostly) while maintaining the functionality.

-The term Refactoring was first mentioned 1990 by the US-American computer scientists Ralph Johnson and Dr. William Opdyke.
-Through Marin Fowler’s book “Refactoring: Improving the Desgin of Existing Code”, in which Dr. Opdyke also participated, the term and the techniques of refactoring spread very quickly among software developers.
+The term Refactoring was first mentioned 1990 by the US-American computer scientists Ralph Johnson and Dr. William Opdyke.1 Through Marin Fowler’s book “Refactoring: Improving the Desgin of Existing Code”, in which Dr. Opdyke also participated, the term and the techniques of refactoring spread very quickly among software developers.2

 Goals of refactoring

 Basically, refactoring addresses two concrete goals:

 - Increasing the performance of the software.